When Ian’s remnants will impact Ohio this weekend - NewsBreak

 Hurricane Ian made landfall at 2:05 p.m. near Georgetown, South Carolina, packing 85 mph winds.
 Gusts have surpassed 60 mph along the coast, with a peak wind of 92 mph in Charleston Harbor at Shutes Folly.

-The storm is now classified as post-tropical as it loses tropical characteristics, with top winds of 70 mph at 5 p.m., according to the latest update from the National Hurricane Center.

-The hurricane warning and storm surge warning is in effect for the South Carolina coast as far north as Cape Fear, North Carolina, has been discontinued.
+A hurricane warning and storm surge warning is in effect for the South Carolina coast as far north as Cape Fear, North Carolina.
+Tropical storm warnings extend from Altamaha Sound, Georgia, to Pamlico Sound, along the North Carolina coast.

 Hurricane Ian regained strength over the water late Thursday, after crossing the Florida Peninsula Wednesday, and causing catastropphic damage in southwest and parts of central Florida.
 Wind gusts reached 124 mph at Punta Gorda, Florida, around the time of landfall Wednesday afternoon (3:05 p.m.) near Cayo Costa, as a Category 4 hurricane (150 mph winds).